 Artist Johan Creten nods and looks pleased.
-Just a moment ago he was explaining how he wanted people interact with his sculpture and snap selfies.
+Just a moment ago he was explaining how he wanted people to interact with his sculpture and snap selfies.
 The bronze bat has steps up its back, inviting visitors to climb onto its head and pose between the wings.

 The young lad clambers onto the bat and his mother clicks a smartphone photo.
 After the boy runs back to his mother, Creten climbs onto his sculpture and poses for gathered journalists to take pictures.
 The shell of the medieval Broerekerk provides the backdrop.
 The interior of the church was destroyed by a fire in 1990.
 A glass roof has subsequently been added and the airy interior has become a popular venue for wedding photos in recent years.